aspose-pdf/Aspose.PDF-Documentation/php-java/advanced-operations/working-with-forms/acroforms/modifing-form/_index.md

 ## Modify Form Field in a PDF Document

-The [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object’s Form collection allows you to manage form fields in a PDF document.
+The [Document](https://reference.aspose.com/pdf/java/com.aspose.pdf/Document) object's Form collection allows you to manage form fields in a PDF document.

 To modify a form field, get the field from the Form collection and set its properties.
 Then save the updated PDF document.